ntu-ce8-project/eks-infra/README.md

     AWS-->>KP: Confirm deployment
 ```

+## Application architecture

 This is the application architecture.

 ![app](./docs/diagrams/app.drawio.svg)

 This is the microservice architecture of the application.
+See all of our beautiful [diagrams](./docs/generated-diagrams/).

 ![shop](./docs/generated-diagrams/shop-staging/shop-staging.png)

+## Cluster architecture

-This is the ecosystem of the entire cluster.
-It's massive!
+This is the entire ecosystem of the cluster.

 ![ecosystem](./docs/generated-diagrams/ecosystem/ecosystem.png)

+## Contributors

+To contribute to the repository, follow our [contribution guidelines](/CONTRIBUTING.md).